-So let’s first take a look at Ubiqum’s demographics.
+So let’s first take a look at Ubiqum Code Academy’s demographics.

-This infographic depicts where our students come from in the world, their age, gender, and most importantly, what kind of educational background they come from.
+This infographic depicts where our students come from in the world, their age, gender… But most importantly, what kind of educational background they come from.
 Hover over the icons to see the exact numbers.
-As new students join our programming and data analytics courses, we will be updating the infographic.
+We will be updating the infographic as new students keep joining our programming and data analytics courses.

 As you can see, our students come from all over the world to learn to code at our on-site locations in Amsterdam, Barcelona, Berlin and Madrid.
 As the course content is in English, you don’t need to speak the language of your chosen site, though this will give you an advantage when applying for jobs!